technoblogy/secret-maze/README.md

-# secret-maze
+# Secret Maze
-A secret maze game for the ATtiny85
+A simple maze game for the ATtiny85.
+For more information see http://www.technoblogy.com/show?20UO.